liscovich/functional-specs/popper_functional_specs.md

 4. Leave Logistics to Us

 These four features should be arranged on a horizontal navigation panel.
 Each of the four phrases should be accompanied by an image, which we will provide.
-Underneath the navigation panel is a frame split in half horizontally, with text in the left panel and an image in the right panel.
+Underneath the navigation panel is a frame split in half vertically, with text in the left panel and an image in the right panel.
 As the user clicks on each of the four features, the contents of the frame change.
 We are currently deciding on the four sets of text and images to place into this frame.
-The following text is a draft of what we would like to include in the frame.
+Below is a draft of what we would like to include in the frame.

 ###Start at the frontier